Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Après-ski spots to know:

-• Lizumstubn: The main après bar at Axamer Lizum's base - usually lively after the last run.
+• Lizumstubn: The main après bar at the Axamer Lizum base, and the natural first stop after the last run.

-• Stamperl: Rustic bar at Axamer Lizum with a strong selection of beers, wines, and spirits.
+• Stamperl: A rustic bar at Axamer Lizum with a strong choice of beers and wines.

-• Innsbruck Old Town bars: A concentration of atmospheric bars and pubs in the historic centre, 20 minutes away by bus.
+• Innsbruck Old Town bars: A cluster of bars and pubs in the historic centre, 20-30 minutes away by bus.

 Planning your trip to Axamer Lizum - Muttereralm